Save up to 80% on brand & generic medications.

 Swallow the tablet or capsule whole and do not crush, chew, break, or open it.

-Tacrolimus oral granules must be mixed with water right before you take them.
+Mix tacrolimus oral granules with water right before you take them.
 Do not save this mixture for later use.
-Do not get the oral granule powder or mixture on your skin or in your eyes.
+Do not get the powder or mixture on your skin or in your eyes.
 If this happens, wash your skin with soap and water or rinse your eyes with water.

 Take Astragraf XL or Envarsus XR in the morning on an empty stomach, at least 1 hour before or 2 hours after a meal.